-Wear sunscreen everyday.
-Exposing scars that are in the healing stage to the sun can cause them to darken and slow the healing process.
-This is also true for treatments such as peels which remove the epithelial layer of the skin.
-This is because ultraviolet rays stimulate the pigment-producing cells in your skin, leading to further discoloration.
-To avoid this, you should wear a sunscreen everyday, summer or winter.
-Before heading outdoors, apply a broad-spectrum sunscreen with an SPF of 30 or higher that contains the ingredient zinc oxide or titanium oxide.
-Reapply after swimming, sweating, or after more than 2 hours in the sun.
+Wear sunscreen every day.
+Exposing scars in the healing stage to the sun can cause them to darken and slow the healing process.
+Peels, which remove the epithelial layer of the skin, also make you more prone to pigmentation.
+The ultraviolet rays stimulate the pigment-producing cells in your skin, leading to further discoloration.
+To avoid this, you should wear sunscreen every day, summer or winter.
+Before heading outdoors, apply a broad-spectrum sunscreen with an SPF of 30 or higher containing zinc oxide or titanium oxide.
+Reapply after swimming, sweating, or over two hours in the sun.

-Carotenoids are antioxidants that are in carrots, squash, pumpkin, yams etc. etc. Are known as lycopene, lutein and beta carotene.
-Astaxanthin which is in salmon, krill oil and rainbow trout, they need to be taken regularly to maintain a constant level in the body.
-Carotenoids, along with polyphenols like EGCG in green tea, resveratrol in red grapes and ellagic acid in berries, offer natural sun protection.
+Carotenoids are antioxidants in carrots, squash, pumpkin, yams, etc., known as lycopene, lutein and beta carotene.
+Take the Super Vitamin E supplement.
+Astaxanthin is found in salmon, krill oil and rainbow trout and offers sun protection when regularly maintained at a constant level in the body.
+Carotenoids and polyphenols like EGCG in green tea, resveratrol in red grapes, and ellagic acid in berries offer natural sun protection.

-Though antioxidants from foods confer sun protection to skin, consuming them in supplement form poses risk.
-Oxidation is a finely balanced process, which means at high levels, antioxidants could morph into “pro-oxidants” and could create more damage, experts say.
+Though antioxidants from foods confer sun protection to the skin, consuming them in supplement form poses a risk.
+Oxidation is a finely balanced process, meaning at high levels, antioxidants could morph into “pro-oxidants” and create more damage, experts say.

 How to protect your skin from the sun